amandaghassaei/gpu-io/README.md

   ....

-  // Reset three state back to what threejs is expecting
+  // Reset WebGL state back to what threejs is expecting
   // (otherwise we get WebGL errors). composer.resetThreeState();
   // Render threejs scene.